MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/hosting-and-updating.md

 ## Hosting

 All extensions are distributed to users as a special ZIP file with a .crx suffix.
-Extensions hosted in the Microsoft Store are uploaded through the [Developer Dashboard] as .zip files.
+Extensions hosted in the Microsoft Store are uploaded through the Developer Dashboard as .zip files.
 The publishing process automatically converts the .zip into a .crx file.

-There are three exceptions to the Microsoft Store hosting rule:
+There are two exceptions to the Microsoft Store hosting rule:

 1. Extensions that are distributed through the enterprise policy.
 1. Unpacked extension directories from a local machine while in developer mode.
-1. Linux installation.

 ## Updating